betweenhj702/try-100jun-algorithm/README.md

 # try-100jun-algorithm
-Try to commit 1 practice a day in https://www.acmicpc.net/
+Try to commit 1 or more practice a day in https://www.acmicpc.net/